 - Dual-eligible Special Needs Plans (D-SNP) are for beneficiaries with both Medicare and Medicaid benefits.

-- Institutional Special Needs Plans (I-SNP) serve people staying in a a variety of services that help people with their medical and non-medical needs over a period of time.
-Long-term care can be provided at home, in the community, or in various types of facilities, including... facility or a skilled nursing facility.
+- Institutional Special Needs Plans (I-SNP) serve people staying in a long-term care facility or a skilled nursing facility.

-- Chronic Condition Special Needs Plans (C-SNP) provide coordinated care Medicare beneficiaries with one or more serious diseases, including diabetes, End-Stage Renal Disease (ESRD), also known as kidney failure, is a condition that causes you to need dialysis or a kidney transplant.
-People with ESRD are eligible for Medicare coverage regardless of age.
-(ESRD), and certain lung and heart disease.
+- Chronic Condition Special Needs Plans (C-SNP) provide coordinated care Medicare beneficiaries with one or more serious diseases, including diabetes, end-stage renal disease (ESRD), and certain lung and heart disease.